 The competition was open to entrepreneurs looking to launch local start-up businesses and existing business owners wishing to expand.
 Advisors from the Angelo State University Small Business Development Center and students from the ASU College of Business are guiding and aiding contestants in drafting plans.

-A business plan is a comprehensive document that provides an organized view of a specific business idea.
-Plans should reflect the vision of a market opportunity and serve as a blueprint for the development of the proposed business.
+A business plan is a comprehensive document that offers an organized view of a specific business idea.
+Plans should reflect the vision of a market opportunity and serve as a blueprint for developing the proposed business.

-The competition will be conducted in three phases.
-In the first phase, a business overview that addresses market need for the proposed service or business, target customers, competitive advantages and revenue generation will be due by Feb.
-6. Selected semi-finalists will submit a draft business plan that includes an operations plan, market and financial analyses, a sales strategy and a management profile by March 27.
-The final business plan will be due by April 17.
+In the competition’s first phase, entrants submitted a business overview that addressed market need for the proposed service or business, target customers, competitive advantages and revenue generation.
+The 10 semi-finalists will submit a draft business plan that includes an operations plan, market and financial analyses, a sales strategy and a management profile by March 27.
+Those selected will move to a third phase involving a final business plan, which will be due by April 17.
 Winners will be announced April 26.

 Judges may award a second-place prize of $20,000 cash and a third-place prize of $15,000 cash, plus in-kind rewards for each.
 The $60,000 in total cash prizes are being made available from the City of San Angelo Development Corp., which administers the half-cent sales tax for economic development.
 Winners may be eligible to apply for The Business Factory incubator program.

-The competition is being coordinated by the ASU Small Business Development Center, The Business Factory and ASU’s College of Business.
+The competition is coordinated by the ASU Small Business Development Center, The Business Factory and ASU’s College of Business.

 2016 Governor's Small Business Forum

 San Angelo economic development partners and the Office of the Governor hosted the 2016 Governor's Small Business Forum Oct.
 13, 2016.
 The forums provide resources and information that help small businesses gain insight into best practices and competing trends in today’s market place.
 Small businesses receive timely, relevant, actionable advice to assist them in establishing, operating, sustaining and growing their businesses.